 Prevention training is the most critical component in any successful campaign against sexual assault.
 The SAPR Program provides timely and engaging prevention training to the faculty and staff yearly.
 Training for Plebe Candidates begins within the first two weeks arrival to ensure that everyone understands the Academy’s zero tolerance for sexual assault and also to provide the incident reporting point of contact.
 Midshipmen then undergo quarterly prevention training that begins with baseline knowledge training and progresses in intensity and understanding.
 Professional speaking programs are routinely scheduled to provide the latest engaging presentations to further enhance student understanding.

-Resources available to victims of sexual assault include: Sexual Assault Response Coordinator (SARC), Sexual Assault Victim Advocates (SAVA), Federal Bureau of Investigation (FBI), a campus clinic for medical and counseling services, a campus chaplain, and campus public safety.
-The FBI is the leading criminal investigating agency for sexual assault incidents occurring in the Academy.
+Resources available to victims of sexual assault include: Sexual Assault Response Coordinator (SARC), Victim Advocates (VA), Department of Transportation Inspector General (DOT IG), a campus clinic for medical and counseling services, a campus chaplain, and campus public safety.
+The DOT Inspector General is the leading criminal investigator for sexual assault incidents occurring at the Academy.
 There is an active partnership with the local rape crisis center should students request outside counseling resources.
 The SARC lives on campus and is available 24/7 should anyone need assistance with reporting a sexual assault.
-Each Regiment company has trained midshipmen SAVAs for the purpose of providing limited victim advocacy and providing another venue to report an incident.
+Each Regiment company has trained midshipmen Human Relations Officers for the purpose of providing limited victim advocacy and providing another venue to report an incident.

 The SAPR Program is committed to maintaining an active prevention strategy with the ultimate goal of preventing sexual assault from occurring.
 This commitment includes the timely support through a caring victim advocacy program that treats victims with the utmost dignity and respect.